pingcap/docs-tidb-operator/en/prerequisites.md

 2. Set `ulimit` for the Docker daemon:

-    create systemd drop-in directory for the docker service:
+    1. Create the systemd drop-in directory for the docker service:

     {{< copyable "shell-regular" >}}